How We Started

 • While we strive to be primarily a secondhand shop and majority of our sales are online, it is worth noting that we are the only fabric shop in our area that is not a big box store.
 As such, we do keep a selection of high quality and organic new fabric on hand for our local customers.
 We do our best to source these fabrics with as much research as possible and the belief that we are buying ethically made textiles, but with capitalism being what it is, we can not always be 100% sure of manufacturing processes overseas.
 That being said, we endeavor to be transparent about all of our sales practices here at Thrifty and will continue to vet any brands we sell to the best of our ability.

 Since moving locations our desire to be good neighbors in our local community has increased.
-One local business that is making a steady and quiet difference is The House Café.
+One local non-profit that is making a steady and quiet difference is The House Café.
 They fund an Early Learning Center and an after-school program with their non-profit coffee shop in Ogden.
 For now, a portion of our quarterly profits will go to their cause.

 Thank you all for sticking with us as we keep learning and trying to do better.
 Feel free to share any feedback below.